Tremor International Ltd. to Announce Fourth Quarter 2022 Financial Results on March 7, 2023

 Unruly, the media side of Tremor, drives real business outcomes in multiscreen advertising.
 Its programmatic platform efficiently and effectively delivers performance, quality, and actionable data to demand and supply-focused clients and partners.
 Tremor has a meaningful number of direct integrations with premium publishers, unique demand relationships with a variety of advertisers, and privileged access to News Corp inventory.
 Unruly connects to the world's largest DSPs and is compatible with most Ad Age top 100 brands.
 To learn more, visit www.unruly.co

-Tremor is headquartered in Israel and maintains offices throughout the United States, Canada, Europe, and Asia-Pacific and is traded on the London Stock Exchange (AIM: TRMR) and NASDAQ (TRMR).
+Tremor is headquartered in Israel and maintains offices throughout the United States, Canada, Europe, and Asia-Pacific and is traded on the London Stock Exchange TRMR and NASDAQ (TRMR).

 For more information, visit: https://www.tremorinternational.com/